soccerKevin/rover/README.md

 # Rover Coding Project

+Getting Started
+it's a rails app which uses angular on the front end, and bootstrap for table like styling you need a server that can handle subdomains
+Click on the headers to sort.
+1 time for ascending order, twice for descending Seperate rank filters with a comma thank you

 Rover.com was destroyed in a terrible Amazon and GitHub accident.
 Thankfully, no dogs were harmed, but we have to rebuild our site using data we retrieved from the Google search index.
 We'd like to: